-The school follows the Religious Education Syllabus devised by Blackburn Diocese and incorporates a wide range of topics centred on Christian teaching.
+The school follows the Religious Education Syllabus (Questful RE), devised and recently updated by Blackburn Diocese.
+The scheme incorporates a wide range of topics centred on Christian teaching.
 Lessons include many aspects of the Christian faith including increasing the knowledge of the Bible; relating religious teaching to current society and understanding the significance of main events in the church’s calendar.
 Some topics are revisited each year so that children may increase their understanding in line with their increasing maturity.

 Our school promotes the fundamental British value of respect and tolerance of those with different faiths and beliefs.

 As part of our aim to help children fully embrace society and the wider world community, other faiths are valued and treated with respect.

 Questful RE incorporates the teaching of other main world religions.
 As such, whilst the majority of the curriculum is centred around Christianity, some time will be spent on the other major world faiths; in particular Judaism, Islam and Hinduism.

 Blackburn Diocesan board of education website: http://www.bdeducation.org.uk

 All children at Barrowford St Thomas are encouraged to embrace the diversity of life offered within our world.
 We work towards this goal through education against ignorance.
 Wherever possible, we look to visitors to help support our aim so that learning is accurate, meaningful and enjoyable.
 Through the 'Building Bridges' project, Pendle we have a link with Whitefield Infant School in Nelson.
 The school population at Whitefield Infant school is predominately Muslim.
 Our Year 2 pupils visit the pupils in Whitefield and they come to visit us.
 For example, this year the children from Whitefield Infant school spent a morning with us and visited St Thomas' Church.